-The earthquake response of many classical monuments in Greece -including Parthenon temple in Acropolis- has been a growing field of study during the last decades.
-Many research groups have conducted computer-aided simulations, based on finite element models, in order to assess the local and overall vulnerabilities of the marble structures (either intact or damaged) during repetitive loading and to predict potential failure conditions [16-20].
+The earthquake response of many classical monuments in Greece, including the Parthenon, has been a growing field of study over the last decades.
+Many research groups have conducted computer-aided simulations, based on finite element models, in order to assess the local and overall vulnerabilities of the marble structures (either intact or damaged) during repetitive loading and to predict potential failure conditions [16]-[20].
 According to the relevant literature, the mechanical performance of complex marble structures requires the design of both simplified models (sub-assemblies of the system) and structural models of the whole structure [17].
-The discontinuity of masonries due to the multiple structural marble elements along with iron clamps and joints and other original or restoration materials (lead metal, cement-based mortars etc.) at their interface, enhances the challenge of realistic simulations.
-The effect of past restoration interventions on the monument mechanical performance, as well as the evaluation of new materials to be used in on-going restoration works (titanium clamps and white cement mortar) has also been studied in some cases [18,19].
-Psycharis et al. [17] have investigated the dynamic earthquake impact on Parthenon marble masonry via a simplified sub-assembly model (section of a wall) and a general structural model of the partially restored monument.
-The two numerial models were run with and without taking into consideration the metal reinforcing elements.
-Among the most important findings of this work were: (a) the overestimation of the maximum displacements by the simplified model and (b) the lower residual deformation in the presence of the metal clamp connectors between the marble blocks, but the significantly higher rocking response (larger maximum displacement).
-Pasiou et al. [19] have studied the stress fields developed after static shearing load on Parthenon restored epistyles, using a numerical model that describes a small system of marble walls-titanium connectors-cement mortar.
+The discontinuity of masonries due to multiple structural marble elements along with iron clamps and joints and other original or restoration materials (lead, cement-based mortars, etc.) at their interface, enhances the challenge of realistic simulations.
+The effect of past restoration interventions on the monument’s mechanical performance as well as the evaluation of new materials to be used in on-going restoration works (titanium clamps and white cement mortar) has also been studied in some cases [18], [19].
+Psycharis et al. [17] investigated the dynamic earthquake impact on the Parthenon’s marble masonry via a simplified sub-assembly model (section of a wall) and a general structural model of the partially restored monument.
+These two numerical models were run with and without taking into consideration the metal reinforcing elements.
+Among the most important findings of this work were (a) the overestimation of the maximum displacements by the simplified model and (b) the lower residual deformation in the presence of the metal clamp connectors between the marble blocks, but the significantly higher rocking response (larger maximum displacement).
+Pasiou et al. [19] studied the stress fields that developed after static shearing loading on the Parthenon’s restored epistyles, using a numerical model that describes a small system of marble walls–titanium connectors–cement mortar.
 High mechanical impact was observed around the interface of the two epistyles in contact, near the metal clamps, and the effect of the relieving space between the marble and the metal clamp was also investigated.
-Another finite element analysis, performed on the restoration of the Parthenon detached epistyle parts by Ganniari-Papageorgiou [18], focused on the role of the cementitious layer between marble and bolted titanium bars during bending, which is found to significantly reduce strain discontinuity that was observed locally near the titanium clamp.
-E. Toumbakari has analysed the failures of the northern wall orthostate and has focused on the role of the connection elements (clamps and dowels) in the observed pathology [20].
+Another finite element analysis, performed on the restoration of the Parthenon’s detached epistyle parts by Ganniari-Papageorgiou [18], focused on the role of the cementitious layer between the marble and the bolted titanium bars during bending, which is found to significantly reduce the strain discontinuity that was observed locally near the titanium clamp.
+Toumbakari analysed the failures of the northern wall orthostate and focused on the role of the connection elements (clamps and dowels) in the observed pathology [20].

 Experimental